-Drafting Number: Prime Sponsors: LLS 24-0431 Rep. Lindsay Date: Bill Status: Fiscal Analyst: February 9, 2024 House Ag., Water, & Natural Res.
-Alexa Kelly 303-866-3469 alexa.kelly@coleg.gov Bill Topic: PET ANIMAL FACILITY REQUIREMENTS BEFORE EUTHANASIA Summary of Fiscal Impact: State Revenue State Expenditure □ State Transfer ⊠ TABOR Refund ☑ Local Government □ Statutory Public Entity The bill requires an animal shelter or pet animal rescue to notify all lic animal shelters and pet animal rescues in Colorado at least three days animal's euthanasia so that another rescue or shelter can take posses animal.
-It increases state revenue and state and local expenditures on basis. do at least three days prior to a pet elter can take possession of the Appropriation Summary: For FY 2024-25, the bill requires an appropriation of \$509,541 to multiple state agencies.
-Fiscal Note Status: The fiscal note reflects th e introduced bill.
+Bill Status: Postponed Indefinitely Fiscal Analyst: Alexa Kelly | 303-866-3469 alexa.kelly@coleg.gov

+Bill Topic: PET ANIMAL FACILITY REQUIREMENTS BEFORE EUTHANASIA Summary of Fiscal Impact: ☑ State Revenue☑ State Expenditure ☐ State Transfer ☑ TABOR Refund □ Local Government □ Statutory Public Entity The bill would have required an animal shelter or pet animal rescue to notify all licensed pet animal shelters and pet animal rescues in Colorado at least three days prior to a pet animal's euthanasia so that another rescue or shelter could take possession of the animal.
+It would have increased state revenue and state and local expenditures on an ongoing basis.
+Appropriation Summary: For FY 2024-25, the bill would have required an appropriation of \$509,541 to multiple state agencies.
+Fiscal Note Status: by the House Agriculture note reflects the introduced bill.
+The bill was postponed indefinitely Agriculture, Water, and Natural Resources Committee on 024; therefore, the impacts identified in this analysis do not take effect.